wineslab/colosseum-oran-commag-dataset/README.md

 Remark 1: anyone interested in feeding real-time data to the DRL agents must implement proper methods to (i) gather data from DUs (i.e., ``get_data_from_DUs()``);  (ii) feed it to the DRL agent (i.e., ``split_data()``); and (iii) feed back the output of the DRL agent to the DUs (i.e., ``send_action_to_DU()``).

 ### Phase 1
 We load the 3 DRL agents and the encoder portion of the autoencoder we used in the experimental section of our work.
 All models are stored in ``ml_models`` and loaded when starting the script.
-We have one DRL agent (i.e., the learned Deep Deterministic Policy Gradient (DDPG) policy network) per slice.
+We have one DRL agent (i.e., the trained Proximal Policy Optimization (PPO) policy network) per slice.
 Rewards vary across the various DRL agents and are set as follows:
 - eMBB slice: Maximize throughput.
 This is done by setting the reward equal to ``tx_brate downlink [Mbps]``, which represents the downlink throughput in Mbps as measured by srsLTE;
 - MTC slice: Maximize throughput.
 This is done by setting the reward equal to ``tx_brate downlink [Mbps]``, which represents the downlink throughput in Mbps as measured by srsLTE;
 - URLLC slice: Minimize latency.
 This is done by setting the reward equal to ``ratio_granted_req``, which represents the ratio between the number of PRBs allocated by the scheduler and those requested by the UEs.
 The higher the value, the faster requests are satisfied and traffic experience low latency.